apapadakis5200/myportfolio/README.md

 - November 2–15, 2020
 - December 18–31, 2021

-### 📈 Results
-Python was used to simulate the SIR model over time and visualize infection curves.
-Key parameters were estimated using the method of least squares, and matrix analysis provided insight into system stability.

 ---

 ## 🌍 Project 2: Principal Component Analysis of Global CO₂ Emissions